sasagawa888/eisl/documents/DEBUG.md

 Now it's clear.
 It's an intentional crash (actually, a call to `abort()`) in the DEBUG build.
 The reason is that a postcondition (i.e `ENSURE` assertion) is violated, `GET_NAME()` should return a non-NULL string.
 However, some streams like `(standard-input)` have a NULL name in the heap.
 Now is a good time to jump into "solution space".

 You can substitute gdb for lldb above, but you'll need to change the [command syntax](https://kapeli.com/cheat_sheets/LLDB_to_GDB_Command_Map.docset/Contents/Resources/Documents/index) slightly.

+There is also a `hdmp` function that may be useful if you are still at the REPL.